OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

     ```

-## Quick start scripts
+## Automation scripts
-The following bash scripts install, configure and register Linux Tentacle:
+The following bash scripts install, configure and register Linux Tentacle for use in automated environments:

 !include <quickstart-debian>